 Modern meat chickens (broilers) are genetically modified to grow extra large in a really short amount of time.
 This puts such stress on their organs and bones that they sometimes get leg deformities, further reducing their ability to move.
 They are so heavy they sit a lot, and this results in sores from their feces.
 To further compound the problem they are often so squashed together they couldn’t really run around and get exercise even if they were able to move.

 Pork farming is just as bad.
 Many farms use sow crates.
 This confines the sow (female pig) to a tiny pen that she can’t even move around in.
-She is confined in this cage for her whole life, solely to breed, like a machine.
+She is confined in this cage for almost her whole life, solely to breed, like a machine.

 The picture below is a particularly bad case

 Beef farming is almost as bad.
 Look at the following picture

 This picture is a typical feedlot and this is how most beef is produced.
 There are hundred of thousands of animals – this picture is just a small fraction!
 As you can see, there is absolutely no shelter from the sun or elements.
 All the animals are fed a maize-based feed which fattens them up as quickly as possible.
 This diet is not natural for the animals.

 Even if animals are free range, they are usually mass slaughtered and many cows are terrified wrecks while they wait in line to die.
 There are videos of them being viciously poked in the eyes and even pushed along the ground with forklifts because they are so scared and wont cooperate.

 Mass slaughter means that some animals aren’t stunned properly or their throats aren’t slit cleanly so they either lie in pain dying slowly or they get thrown in vats of boiling water while still alive.

 Below are some videos of factory farming, Youtube is full of them.
 Seeing pictures is one thing, actually watching the videos and hearing the animals is more than most decent people can handle.
 Please go vegan or at least only buy free range, preferably from your local farmer who has a family to support.